RX-M/web-public/self-study/ckad-mod-3/ckad-mod-3-content.md

 Secrets can also be used by the kubelet when pulling images for a pod, called an imagePullSecret

-The following Pod manifest mounts the ConfigMap ckad-example-config as a volume to the `/etc/myapp` directory in the container and uses a secret called “`ckad-training-docker-token`” as an imagePullSecret:
+The following Pod manifest mounts the ConfigMap ckad-example-config as a volume to the <code>/etc/myapp</code> directory in the container and uses a secret called “<code>ckad-training-docker-token</code>” as an imagePullSecret:

 <pre class="wp-block-code"><code>
 apiVersion: v1